awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticsearch-domain.md

 `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

 `Arn`
-The Amazon Resource Name \(ARN\) of the domain, such as `arn:aws:es:us-west-2:123456789012:domain/mystack-elasti-1ab2cdefghij`\.
+The Amazon Resource Name \(Arn\) of the domain, such as `arn:aws:es:us-west-2:123456789012:domain/mystack-elasti-1ab2cdefghij`\.

 `DomainArn` \(deprecated\)
 This attribute has been deprecated\.
 Use the `Arn` attribute instead\.